The British Institute of Organ Studies 50th anniversary conference will be in Oxford from 9th-11th April 2026.

 We welcome members of the Organ Club who will be with us for this session, chaired by William McVicker.

-- Panel discussion: The Organ: Past, Present, Future.
+- Panel discussion: The British Organ: the next 50 years

-John Maidment : Jonathan Rennert : Michael Koenig : Katelyn Emerson
+John Maidment : Jonathan Rennert : Katelyn Emerson

 Booking

-Because of the multiple options, booking is only by completing the booking form.
-It can be a semi-online process as the PDF document at the link below can be completed while the form is open on your computer.
+It can be a semi-online process as the PDF document can be completed while the form is open on your computer.
 Text information can be typed on-screen, tick boxes completed with an ‘X’, and the completed form then saved to your computer.
 It can then be printed and posted, or emailed directly to meetings@bios.org.uk.

 Payments should preferably be bank transfers to: